top of page

 Create a Simple Action Plan Together

 Once emotions have settled, make a short, realistic plan for improvement.
+Ask your child to help set the goals:

 📝 “What’s one thing you want to work on before the next report card?”